Gravel Bike - Morocco

 When out on the trail there are some items you should always take with you as you would if you were going out for the day on your bike at home.
 Please see the list below

-• *Bladder - 2ltr Minimum
+• *Bladder or Bottles - 1.5ltr Minimum

 • *Pump